musoniusr/DhammaratoDhamma/_posts/2024-07-13-as-habits-change-they-will-change-your-destiny-the-sangha-US-124.md

 And so the whole society raises one generation after another to be stupid and to want things on the outside to where the reality is is that everything that you actually need, you don't need those things.
 You want them.
 And sometimes you want them so badly because you're under the delusion that you'll be happy if you get what you want.

-But you can stumb come out of that immediately, right now and be happy.
+But you can come out of that immediately, right now and be happy.
 Can you do that, Mickey?
 Can you just put a big smile and say, yeah, I'm happy.

-I can do that, Damodos, can you do that?
+I can do that

+Damadas, can you do that?
 Can you just say, yeah, right now, I'm okay, I'm happy.

 This is good enough?
 Definitely, yes.

 How about you, Alexandra?
 Can you just be happy right now?

 Absolutely.

 All right.
 So, Jordan, let me ask you, can you just be happy right now?

 Uh, I can not be unhappy.
 I don't really feel happy right now, though.

 All right.
 Do you recognize that that's your choice?

 Yes, I do realize that's my choice.

 All right.

 Choosing to be happy seems like a hard decision to commit to right now.

 Well, that's because you haven't been doing it.
 An input.
 When it takes its first step, it's shaky.

 It falls down because it's not used to walking, and so you're unsure of yourself.
 You've been crawling around your whole life.
 It's time to stand up.

 Hey, Robert.
 Glad to see you.
-Hey, Dom Arado.
+Hey, Dhammarato.

 How's it going?
 Good.

 Great to see you.
 I'm so glad.
 I didn't know it was going anywhere.
 I thought it was just sitting here being happy.
 That's exactly what you're doing.

 Oh, I'm here with my friend Sarah.
 Say hi.
 Hi.
 Hi.

 She loves the dhamma.
 She actually practices Buddhism, and she's practiced for years.

 Okay, well, I'm glad that you've joined the call, and we'll continue on.

 In fact, what I can say is that just recently, I've been talking about the third noble truth.
 Now, normally in Buddhism, the third noble truth is the one that nobody talks about.

 You're not supposed to get the results so quickly.
 You're supposed to wait for years, meditate your heart out, spend 50,000, 100,000 hours sitting on the floor, squatting and contemplating and meditating and all of that.
 And then somehow, something is going to happen.
-Like the common machine out of the sky is going to come down and do some ooby doobie Gobby Gobby and shake some water on you, and then you're going to feel good.
+Like the kamma machine out of the sky is going to come down and do some ooby doobie Gobby Gobby and shake some water on you, and then you're going to feel good.
 And the fact is, is that 100,000 hours or so, the meditator has been wasting his time because he could have been happy every time he remembered to be happy.

 And so that, in fact, you mentioned the word mindfulness.
 That's what the word mindfulness is, badly translated from the pali word sati.
 And the word sati means to remember that right now you have a choice to remember to wake up and to be here now to be in reality, as opposed to being in some dream state, creating our realities, daydreaming, wanting things we don't have, thinking about the past, thinking about the future, and being generally dissatisfied.
 And when we have Sati, that means that we can wake up right here, right now, and see that we're doing that kind of stuff and make a change to it so that you can be happy right now, you can be satisfied right now.
 And that, um, this is the third noble truth is that it's available to you right here, right now, and it's available to you the next right now, and then it's available to you for the next right now.

 That in fact, that's all we have as a right now.

 How many of you really have a future?

 Is not your future just a daydream?

 How about a past?

 Anybody here got a past?
 When we're thinking about the past, is that not also just a daydream?
+T

-That really all we really have is right here, right now.
+hat really all we really have is right here, right now.
 And you wake up and see what reality is, the reality on the outside and reality on the inside.

 And when you have a choice about the reality on the inside, then you would naturally choose to be satisfied.

-Does anybody here choose consciously, willingly to be disappointed and satisfied?
+Does anybody here choose consciously, willingly to be disappointed and dis-satisfied?

 No. If we're awake, if we're able to see what's going on right now, the choice that we would make would be to be safe and secure and comfortable and satisfied right here, right now.
 So this leads us then to the fourth noble truth.
 Now, this point about Dukkha Duka Nirodha, or dissatisfaction versus satisfaction, that's the basic teaching.
 But the Buddha unpacks that into four noble truths.

 The first one is that dissatisfaction exists.
 You made it up.
-It's not that life itself is unsatisfactory because there's no one here who would say, yeah, you're right, life itself is unsatisfying.
-Let's just kill ourselves right now.
+It's not that life itself is unsatisfactory because there's no one here who would say, "yeah, you're right, life itself is unsatisfying.
+Let's just kill ourselves right now."

 Nobody's willing to do that.
 Everybody wants to live.
 Everybody has a life force.
 But that life force also can be called the self preservation instinct.
 And that self preservation instinct, or life force, when handled ignorantly, creates dissatisfaction.
 But when you handle that life force correctly, wisely, mindfully, we can actually guide it and change it so that we have a life that's not just worth living, but it is marvelous.

 So there is a method to do that.
 That's the fourth noble truth.
 There is a method.
 And that method they call the Eightfold path.
 Some people call it the Eightfold noble path.